10 Best Micro Breweries in Iceland

 4. Segull 67

-Bryggjan Brewery is an independent brewery, restaurant and bar at the Grandi harbor in Reykjavík.
-Located in the hipster paradise Grandi this place is great for anything from brunch to dinner to drinking.
+Bryggjan Brewery is an independent brewery, restaurant and bar at the Grandi Harbor in Reykjavík.
+Located in the hipster paradise of Grandi neighborhood, this place is great for anything from brunch to dinner to drinking.
 They have a beer school – An educational 60-minute course that includes plenty of beer and delicious food.
 Included in the school is a variety of three beers from the brewery, can be anything up to 1.5 liters.
 They also offer a beer tour where you can choose from 3 or 6 beer tastings.
 Their beer can be purchased on the tap at the bar.
 More info on Bryggjan Brugghús.
+You can also taste beer at the Bryggjan Brewery Beer Tasting Tour.

 6. The Brothers Brewery